Illegal, unreported and unregulated fishing: Oceania

-America
+Americas

 IUU fishing led to $2.3 billion losses in South America, together with $600 million income losses and $500 million tax revenue losses.
 The IUU in Jamaica impacts the local fish stock, and has caused $284 million losses in the past twenty years.
 The subsequent establishment of a fishing quota to guarantee the replenishment of the species has been endangering the local fisheries, and the overexploitation has created food insecurity for domestic consumption.
 In Argentina, IUU fishing has led to unfair competition among legal fisheries, who cannot compete with the foreign fleets that don't pay taxes or licenses.
 In the Caribbean and Ecuador, IUU fishing and its environmental damages to the coral reefs has endangered the tourism in those places, who cannot attract people anymore because the marine environment is damaged by illegal fishing practices; moreover, IUU fishing in Ecuador is now leading to food insecurity in the region.